 In Spain, a royal edict is issued by the nation’s Catholic rulers declaring that all Jews who refuse to convert to Christianity will be expelled from the country.
 Most Spanish Jews chose exile rather than the renunciation of their religion and culture, and the Spanish economy suffered with the loss of an important portion of its workforce.
 Many Spanish Jews went to North Africa, the Netherlands, and the Americas, where their skills, capital, and commercial connections were put to good use.
 Among those who chose conversion, some risked their lives by secretly practicing Judaism, while many sincere converts were nonetheless persecuted by the Spanish Inquisition.
 The Spanish Muslims, or Moors, were ordered to convert to Christianity in 1502.

 Legendary UCLA basketball coach John Wooden wins 10th national title

-On this day in 1975, the University of Southern California (UCLA) Bruins basketball team wins its 10th NCAA championship title under coach John Wooden.
-Following the game, in which UCLA defeated the University of Kentucky, Wooden, considered one of the greatest coaches in the ...read more
+On this day in 1975, the University of California at Los Angeles (UCLA) Bruins basketball team wins its 10th NCAA championship title under coach John Wooden.
+Following the game, in which UCLA defeated the University of Kentucky, Wooden, considered one of the greatest coaches in ...read more